jakobrunge/tigramite/README.md

 This will install tigramite in your path.

-To use just the ParCorr, CMIknn and CMIsymb independence tests, only numpy and scipy are required.
-For CMIknn cython can optionally be used for compilation, otherwise the provided *.c file is used.
+To use just the ParCorr and  CMIsymb independence tests, only numpy and scipy are required.
+For CMIknn, cython can optionally be used for compilation, otherwise the provided *.c file is used.
+GPDC also is based on cython, and additionally, sklearn is required for Gaussian Process regression.

 GPACE requires more work: Firstly, sklearn is required for Gaussian Process regression.
 Secondly, either the python package 'ace' or the R-package 'acepack' are required for the ACE estimator.
 The R-package version is much faster. 'ace' can be installed via pip install ace. 'acepack' has to be installed in R first, and can then be accessed by tigramite using the rpy2-interface.
 Note that GPACE relies on a pre-computed null-distribution stored in a *.npz file.
 A null distribution has to be computed for each sample size (like a critical value table).
 To generate the *.npz file, the script generate_gpace_nulldist.py can be used.